The U.S. under-23 men’s soccer team will try to qualify for the Olympics for the first time since 2008 in March in Mexico.

 However, their European clubs might not make them available to play in Olympic qualifying or the Tokyo Games.
 None of them were on coach Jason Kreis‘ roster that was named for the qualifying tournament in 2020 before it was canceled.

 OlympicTalk is on Apple News.
 Favorite us!

-U.S.’ Olympic men’s soccer qualifying tournament postponed originally appeared on NBCSports.com
+U.S. Olympic men’s soccer qualifying tournament gets new dates originally appeared on NBCSports.com